rnorf24/VenueView-public/README.md

 VenueView originated while its creator worked for ORDA at the Lake Placid Conference Center.
-He first used it to prepare Excel function sheets for his own operational workflow; a supervisor and coworkers subsequently continued using it within the department.
+He first used it to prepare Excel function sheets for his own operational workflow; the overarching department and coworkers subsequently continued using it within the department.
 VenueView installers were submitted to ORDA IT and whitelisted for use on the internal network.
-The creator also delivered an approximately 45-minute presentation and user walkthrough to roughly 20 staff members covering the problem, purpose, workflow, and operation of the application.
+Creator also delivered an approximately 45-minute presentation and user walkthrough to roughly 20 staff members covering the problem, purpose, workflow, and operation of the application.
 The presentation generated interest from operations leadership